catalyst/l3overlay/README.md

 ### [static-dummy:*{name}*]

 This section is used to define a dummy interface in the overlay.
-Used internally as a component of a `[static-overlay-link]`.

 #### address
 * Type: **ip address**